alexdlaird/hookee/docs/index.rst

 ``run(request, response)``.

-The `built-in plugins that come with hookee <https://github.com/alexdlaird/hookee/tree/master/hookee/plugins>`_ can also be used as a reference.
+The `built-in plugins that come with hookee <https://github.com/alexdlaird/hookee/tree/master/hookee/plugins>`_ can be used as a reference.

 Dive Deeper
 -----------

+Under the hood, ``hookee`` uses `Flask <https://flask.palletsprojects.com/en/1.1.x/>`_ as its server and `pyngrok <https://pyngrok.readthedocs.io/en/latest/>`_ to open and manage its tunnel.
+Being familiar with these two packages would allow ``hookee`` to be configured further.

-For more advanced usage, dive deeper in to the rest of the documentation.
+For more advanced ``hookee`` usage, its own API documentation is also available.

 .. toctree::
    :maxdepth: 2